epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 - finalise the notebook and repository to be submitted.

 # Organization Within the Team
-Zeynep: Step 2, Step 5
+Zeynep: Step 2, Step 4

-Adam: Step 6
+Adam: Step 5

-Berke: Step 1, Step 6
+Berke: Step 1, Step 5

-Nazlıcan: Step 3, Step 4
+Nazlıcan: Step 3

 Kenta: Step 2

-Step 7 step 8, step 9: will be performed by each group member in collaboration
+Step 6 step 7, step 8: will be performed by each group member in collaboration

 # References